skatejs/skatejs/README.md

 ### ES6 Modules

 The Skate source is written using ES6 modules.
 If you're using [Tracuer](https://github.com/google/traceur-compiler), or are targeting only browsers that support ES6 (you wish!), then you can `import skate from 'src/skate';` and use it in your projects as you would any ES6 module.
-Otherwise, `dist` directory contains the compiled ES5 source.
+Otherwise, the `dist` directory contains the compiled ES5 source.